Hypereosinophilic Syndrome

 • Hypergammaglobulinemia (especially high IgE)

-Patients with the lymphoproliferative variant also more often respond favorably to corticosteroids and occasionally develop T-cell lymphoma.
+Patients with the lymphoproliferative variant also more often respond favorably to glucocorticoids and occasionally develop T-cell lymphoma.

-Other hypereosinophilic syndrome variants include Gleich syndrome (episodic angioedema with eosinophilia), familial hypereosinophilic syndrome mapped to 5q 31-33, and other organ-specific syndromes.
-In organ-specific eosinophilic syndromes, eosinophilic infiltration is confined to a single organ (eg, eosinophilic gastrointestinal disease, chronic eosinophilic pneumonia3).
+Hypereosinophilic syndrome variants include Gleich syndrome (episodic angioedema with eosinophilia), familial hypereosinophilic syndrome mapped to 5q 31-33, and other organ-specific syndromes.
+In organ-specific eosinophilic syndromes, eosinophilic infiltration is confined to a single organ (eg, eosinophilic gastrointestinal disease, chronic eosinophilic pneumonia) (3).

 Hyperleukocytosis may occur in patients with eosinophilic leukemia and very high eosinophil counts (eg, > 100,000 cells/mcL [> 100 × 109/L]).
 Eosinophils can form aggregates that occlude small blood vessels, causing tissue ischemia and microinfarctions.
-Common manifestations include brain or lung hypoxia (eg, encephalopathy, dyspnea or respiratory failure).
+Common manifestations include brain or lung hypoxia (eg, encephalopathy, dyspnea or respiratory failure) (4).
+Other thrombotic manifestations (eg, cardiac mural thrombi) may also occur.

 Table